Moogun/Hotel-Review/README.md

-# This is a CSS3 practice project with SASS
+# Hotel Review Site Project written with CSS3 with SASS

 ## How to test
 1. clone or download this project